BBMak

-BBMak are an English band consisting of Mark Barry, Christian Burns and Stephen McNally.
+BBMak are a British band consisting of Mark Barry, Christian Burns and Stephen McNally.
 Formed in Liverpool in 1996, they sold over three million albums worldwide between 1999 and 2003.
 The band first achieved success when their single "Back Here" gained popularity in radio stations in Asia and they later signed with Hollywood Records in the U.S. The band reworked their debut album Sooner or Later for an American release in 2000, and the album charted at number 38 on the Billboard 200 chart with "Back Here" becoming a top 20 hit.
 BBMak's success in the American market helped the band finally break through in their home country.

 In 2002, the group released their second album Into Your Head which charted at number 25 on the Billboard albums chart.
 In 2003, the group dissolved as each member went on to pursue solo careers.
 BBMak reunited in 2018 after a 15-year absence.
 They recorded and released a third studio album, Powerstation (2019).

 Career

-1996-1998: Formation and debut
+1996–1998: Formation and debut

 Christian Burns, who was raised in Wigan, learned to play rhythm guitar when he was fourteen years old.
-Burns's father had been a guitarist for the band The Signs, which opened for The Beatles in their early years.
+Burns's father had been a guitarist for the band The Signs, which opened for the Beatles in their early years.
 Stephen McNally, of Liverpool, aspired to be a guitarist and initially had no ambitions to sing.
 Mark Barry, of Manchester, got his musical start playing the bagpipes as a kid.
 The trio met each other while playing with different bands on the Northwest England music circuit and began performing as a group in 1997.
 McNally came up with the group's band name, which is a combination of the first letters of the band's surnames Burns, Barry, and McNally.

 After the group recorded a demo, they traveled to London in the hopes of securing a record deal.
 The trio would sing outside the offices of major record companies.
 Once they generated enough industry buzz, BBMak put on a five-song, acoustic showcase in Liverpool.
 The show drew the attention of record label executives and sparked a bidding war for the band.
 The band secured a record deal with Telstar Records in the UK in 1998.